As head of Resourcing at KPMG, Alison Driscoll was responsible for staffing approximately 1.6 million projects per year.

 Great resourcing is about doing what is right for the business, whilst also understanding the individual and their preferences, and being transparent about available opportunities.
 The more a resource manager knows about their team, the skills they have, their desired career paths, what their preferences are etc, they can factor this into their resourcing decisions, orchestrating happier and more productive teams, who ultimately deliver better quality work.
 Overall, effective resourcing is a critical enabler of the employee experience.
 Having the right tools, data, systems and mindset to carry out resourcing effectively makes a huge impact on the business overall.

-One of the most rewarding parts of a resource managers job is helping people grow and develop by accessing the right opportunities
+One of the most rewarding parts of a resource manager job is helping people grow and develop by accessing the right opportunities

 An open, honest, transparent culture is required to make it really work.
 At times it is necessary to do what’s right for the firm overall, rather than what’s right for one discrete area.
 This can make a business leader feel uncomfortable, but if the trust is there and there is a strong dialogue between resourcing and the business to explain why a decision has been made and what other options are available, usually most issues can be overcome.

 It’s also super important to remember that it’s not just about doing what is right for the business but also about what is right for the individual.
 It’s a really fine balance.
-Ultimately, we need to drive revenue and profitability, and effective resourcing certainly does that, but equally if the workforce do not feel engaged and are not presented opportunities that match their preferences and developmental needs – it’s likely there will be a higher turnover of staff, and that has a business impact too.
+Ultimately, we need to drive revenue and profitability, and effective resourcing certainly does that, but equally, if the workforce does not feel engaged and is not presented with opportunities that match their preferences and developmental needs – there will likely be a higher turnover of staff, and that has a business impact too.
 Being able to balance this is crucial.
 It requires a culture where there is a sustainable and responsible approach to workforce management, that considers the needs of the individual, the projects, and the business as a whole.

 What is required from the business leaders in terms of mindset?

-Openness to options is a really important one.
-Business leaders often like to work with the same people and teams that they have previously worked with, because they know they can trust them to get the job done.
+Openness to options is an important one.
+Business leaders often like to work with the same people and teams that they have previously worked with because they know they can trust them to get the job done.
 But if they only work with the same people, what happens when those people perhaps decide to leave the firm, are sick or go on leave?
-Not only that, if the same people are selected time and again, it doesn’t give other staff an opportunity to show their skills or develop new ones.
+Not only that, if the same people are selected time and again, it doesn’t allow other staff to show their skills or develop new ones.

-At times it’s preferable and more cost effective to have a blended model, perhaps with a mix of on and offshore staff.
-Another example could be where a more junior person needs to be given the opportunity to step up into a stretch role to demonstrate readiness for promotion.
+At times it’s preferable and more cost-effective to have a blended model, perhaps with a mix of on and offshore staff.
+Another example could be where a more junior person needs to be allowed to step up into a stretch role to demonstrate readiness for promotion.
 If there isn’t the willingness to work with resourcing and be open to other options, a business can run the risk of making suboptimal resourcing decisions that can impact both engagement profitability and employee satisfaction.

 What is required specifically from the resource manager?

 Resource managers must have the confidence to push for the right outcomes.
-If resourcing simply take direction and don’t challenge the thinking or decision-making, they significantly reduce their impact.
+If resourcing simply takes direction and doesn’t challenge the thinking or decision-making, it significantly reduces its impact.
 It could mean challenging a partner (for example) who is hanging onto underutilised resources, cherry-picking their favourite people for projects, or allocating people to work in a way that is not in the best interests of the business overall.

 With resourcing sitting at the heart of the business, are levels of investment appropriate?

-In my honest opinion it is not.
+In my honest opinion, it is not.
 When you see the amount of investment into adjacent areas like talent acquisition, learning or human resources, there is an abundance of tools, research and strategies available.
 Resource management simply does not have the equivalent.
-In fact it is often misunderstood with people assuming it’s the same as recruitment.
+It is often misunderstood with people assuming it’s the same as recruitment.
 Others see it as an administrative task geared around updating a person’s schedule.
 In reality, resourcing is an intricate and complex task which ultimately must balance the needs of the business with the needs of the staff members.

-If resource managers had better tools to support them with making data driven decisions, the benefits would be ten-fold.
+If resource managers had better tools to support them in making data-driven decisions, the benefits would be tenfold.
 Jobs would be staffed more efficiently, thus driving revenue.
 There would be transparency around available roles, and the ability to demonstrate the most appropriately skilled people had been allocated, which would help drive trust and employee engagement.
-Staff would be explained to why they had been matched to a specific job and how this can benefit their career.
+Staff would be explained why they had been matched to a specific job and how this can benefit their career.
 They would also have the chance to seek out roles for themselves.

-Investing in resourcing, ensuring the right team and technology is in place can drive deployment efficiencies, create drive better outcomes, remove bias in the process and improve employee satisfaction scores.
+Investing in resourcing, and ensuring the right team and technology are in place can drive deployment efficiencies, create better outcomes, remove bias in the process and improve employee satisfaction scores.
 There are so many positive financial and people levers that can be achieved.
-Boosting utilisation even by 1% can create a staggering difference to the bottom line results, so the economics of investment in resourcing are pretty healthy.
+Boosting utilisation even by 1% can create a staggering difference in the bottom line results, so the economics of investment in resourcing are pretty healthy.

 What impact is there when resourcing budgets are under pressure?

 When resourcing budgets are squeezed, typically there will be a reduction in resourcing headcount, or perhaps a larger proportion of less experienced people doing the role.
-This can have a detrimental effect to both a business and the staff within it.
+This can have a detrimental effect on both a business and the staff within it.
 Resourcing teams are responsible for thousands of transactions a week.
 Every day they are responsible for staffing new demand, fixing issues on projects that are underway, for example finding a replacement for someone who is unexpectedly off, backfilling a resource from one engagement as their skills are urgently needed elsewhere, moving team schedules due to delays in clients providing essential data.
 The list goes on.
-If the resourcing team is reduced in size, they will have a larger portfolio of staff to deploy and this puts more pressure on them filling roles in a timely manner and with the best matched people.
-It could also hinder their ability to build those vital relationships with business leaders and staff alike.
+If the resourcing team is reduced in size, they will have a larger portfolio of staff to deploy and this puts more pressure on them to fill roles promptly and with the best-matched people.
+It could also hinder their ability to build vital relationships with business leaders and staff alike.

 Why has resourcing historically been an underinvested area?

-I believe resourcing has been underinvested in for a number of reasons.
+I believe resourcing has been underinvested in for several reasons.
 Firstly, until very recently there were limited tools available to assist with the resourcing process.
-So even if a business did want to invest in technology, there were few options to choose from and even then they only dealt with a small part of the process, rather than an end to end solution.
-Secondly because the resourcing process can be very manual and resource intensive, it was difficult to quantify a return on investment, due to lack of supporting data.
-Over the last few years as the complexities of staffing across multidisciplinary firms has increased and there is a greater need for regulatory compliance the spotlight has begun to shine on the importance of resourcing.
-Now businesses are looking to see how they can support the mobilisation of their staff in the most effective and efficient way.
-With supporting tools and data, resourcing teams are able to demonstrate and quantify their value.
+So even if a business did want to invest in technology, there were few options to choose from and even then they only dealt with a small part of the process, rather than an end-to-end solution.
+Secondly, because the resourcing process can be very manual and resource-intensive, it was difficult to quantify a return on investment, due to lack of supporting data.
+Over the last few years as the complexities of staffing across multidisciplinary firms have increased and there is a greater need for regulatory compliance, the spotlight has begun to shine on the importance of resourcing.
+Now businesses are looking to see how they can support the mobilisation of their staff most effectively and efficiently.
+With supporting tools and data, resourcing teams can demonstrate and quantify their value.

 Thanks for reading our interview with Alison Driscoll!